mikrono/tModLoaderWiki_kr_ko/Basic-NPC-Drops-and-Loot.md

 # Basic NPC Drops and Loot
 This guide will teach the basics of dropping items when enemies are killed.
+Please note that this page only applies to 1.3 tModLoader.
+NPC Loot in 1.4 tModLoader is completely different, see ModifyNPCLoot usages in ExampleMod for examples.

 ## Basics
 We use the NPCLoot method in either our ModNPC class or our GlobalNPC class to specify the items the drop from enemies.